ppy/osu-wiki/news/2025/2025-07-20-osu-taiko-mapping-world-cup-2025-registrations.md

 Please note that this is just a quick overview of the tournament.
 If you want to participate, please read the full rules, which can be found on the [wiki page](/wiki/Contests/TMWC/2024), or you can ask questions in our [Discord server](https://discord.com/invite/5ewzEEcUCB).

-Last year for the first iteration of TMWC we had a fantastic turnout and over 100 fantastic beatmaps produced.
-This year we are hoping to surpass last year's standards, so tell your friends and sign up today!
+The first iteration of TMWC last year had a fantastic turnout and over 100 fantastic beatmaps produced.
+This year we are hoping to surpass those standards, so tell your friends and sign up today!

 —ikin5050 & Yasuho